- Nuclear & Particle Physics

 Modern astronauts are spending ever greater amounts of time in space, exposed to the little-understood effects of cosmic radiation.
-NASA and Brookhaven National Lab have established a joint lab—the NASA Space Radiation Laboratory (NSRL)—on the Brookhaven campus to study the possible effects of this exposure.NSRL Overview
+NASA and Brookhaven National Lab have established a joint lab—the NASA Space Radiation Laboratory (NSRL)—on the Brookhaven campus to study the possible effects of this exposure.

-The NSRL uses beams of heavy ions extracted from Brookhaven's Booster accelerator, the best in America for radiobiology studies, to simulate the cosmic rays found in space.
-NSRL features its own beam line dedicated to radiobiology research and state-of-the-art specimen preparation resources.
-Within NSRL, scientists expose biological specimens---tissues, cells, and cell DNA---to beams of heavy ions.
-Other experimenters use industrial materials as samples, studying their suitability for space suits and spacecraft shielding.
+The research conducted at NSRL seeks to increase the safety of space exploration through radiobiology and electronic device studies.
+The NSRL uses beams of heavy ions extracted from Brookhaven's Booster accelerator to simulate the high energy cosmic rays found in space.
+NSRL features state-of-the-art specimen preparation resources, its own beam line dedicated to radiobiology research and space technology studies.
+Other experiments use industrial materials as samples, studying their suitability for space suits and spacecraft shielding.